Webhooks Signature Verification

 *

-* @returns {boolean} - True if the signature is valid, false otherwise
+* @returns {boolean} True when the signature is present and valid; false otherwise.

 */